lesterchan/wp-postratings/README.md

 ## Changelog
 ### Version 1.86
-* NEW: Anonymize IP and Hostname to make it GDPR compliance
+* NEW: Hashed IP and Anonymize Hostname to make it GDPR compliance

 ### Version 1.85
 * NEW: wp_postratings_post_thumbnail filter